awsdocs/aws-cloud9-user-guide/doc_source/codepipeline-repos.md

 If you have used CodePipeline before, skip ahead to [Step 4: Create a Pipeline in AWS CodePipeline](#codepipeline-repos-create-pipeline)\.

-For this step, follow these instructions in [Step 3: Use an IAM Managed Policy to Assign AWS CodePipeline Permissions to the IAM User](https://docs.aws.amazon.com/codepipeline/latest/userguide/getting-started-codepipeline.html#assign-permissions) in the *AWS CodePipeline User Guide*, and then return to this topic\.
+For this step, follow these instructions in [Step 3: Use an IAM Managed Policy to Assign AWS CodePipeline; Permissions to the IAM User](https://docs.aws.amazon.com/codepipeline/latest/userguide/getting-started-codepipeline.html#assign-permissions) in the *AWS CodePipeline User Guide*, and then return to this topic\.

 ## Step 4: Create a pipeline in AWS CodePipeline<a name="codepipeline-repos-create-pipeline"></a>